secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 If you do not enroll in a plan within your benefits election period, you will automatically be enrolled in the High Deductible Health Plan (HDHP), with no HSA.

-GitLab has confirmed that our medical plans are CREDITABLE. page 10 of the [2023 Annual Notice](https://drive.google.com/file/d/1ku6hO8_ckJL49MLqOfFchIq_L4GblksZ/view?usp=sharing) and page 9 of the [2024 Annual Notice](https://drive.google.com/file/d/1fB5r88VUiydWz3pFk76DFK3h5DTyVaDw/view?usp=sharing) of the If you or your dependents are Medicare eligible or are approaching Medicare eligibility, you will need this notice to confirm your status when enrolling for Medicare Part D. For more information about Medicare prescription drug coverage:
+GitLab has confirmed that our medical plans are CREDITABLE page 9 of the [2024 Annual Notice](https://drive.google.com/file/d/1fB5r88VUiydWz3pFk76DFK3h5DTyVaDw/view?usp=sharing) and [2025 Annual Notice](https://drive.google.com/file/d/1t17_KcSPt4l09YQL3Iiy544yxXf5z8Bx/view?usp=sharing) the If you or your dependents are Medicare eligible or are approaching Medicare eligibility, you will need this notice to confirm your status when enrolling for Medicare Part D. For more information about Medicare prescription drug coverage:

 - Visit [www.medicare.gov](https://www.medicare.gov)
 - Call your State Health Insurance Assistance Program (see the ["Medicare & You" handbook](https://www.medicare.gov/medicare-and-you) for their telephone number) for personalized help.
 - Call 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048.

-Please see the [2024 Annual Notice](https://drive.google.com/file/d/1fB5r88VUiydWz3pFk76DFK3h5DTyVaDw/view?usp=sharing) for all of GitLab's notices surrounding the Health and Welfare plans & contacts
+Please see the [2024 Annual Notice](https://drive.google.com/file/d/1fB5r88VUiydWz3pFk76DFK3h5DTyVaDw/view?usp=sharing) and [2025 Annual Notice](https://drive.google.com/file/d/1t17_KcSPt4l09YQL3Iiy544yxXf5z8Bx/view) for all of GitLab's notices surrounding the Health and Welfare plans & contacts

 ### PlanSelect Tool